 Withholding Tax on Foreign Partners' Share of Effectively Connected Income – IRC Section 1446

 A partnership (foreign or domestic) that has income effectively connected with a U.S. trade or business (or income treated as effectively connected) must pay a withholding tax on the effectively connected taxable income that is allocable to its foreign partners.
-Note: The withholding tax rate for effectively connected income allocable to non-corporate foreign partners is 39.6%, but remains at 35% for corporate foreign partners, for tax years beginning after December 3, 2012.
+Note: The withholding tax rate for effectively connected income allocable to non-corporate foreign partners is 37%, and 21% for corporate foreign partners.

 Treasury Regulation section 1.1446-6 allows foreign partners to certify to the partnership prior year deductions and losses that carry over to the current year.
 Under these regulations a nonresident alien partner is also permitted to certify to the partnership that the partnership investment is (and will be) the only activity of the partner for the partner’s taxable year that gives rise to effectively connected income, gain, deduction, or loss.
 In that case, the partnership is not required to pay IRC section 1446 tax with respect to the foreign partner if the partnership estimates that the annualized or actual IRC section 1446 tax due is less than $1,000.

 A foreign partner is required to file a U.S. income tax return even if there is no U.S. tax due.
 A valid Taxpayer Identification Number (TIN) is required.